A Quick Look at Osaka – Things to Do & Travel Guide

-Osaka is one of Japan’s largest cities and is a less popular tourist destination (though it does see its fair share).
-However, it is very near Kyoto and also has an international airport, so it’s a good place to fly to for visiting central/southern Japan.
+Osaka is one of Japan’s largest cities and is a popular tourist destination.
+As it is very near Kyoto and also has an international airport, it’s a good place to fly to for visiting central/southern Japan.
 It’s actually the gastronomical capital of Japan so since my brother’s a foodie, we decided to spend a day in Osaka and subsequently went almost every night for dinner.

 Unfortunately, this Highlight post is a bit different from the others.
 I did not really want to go to Osaka so only reserved a day.
-My big mistake with Osaka was thinking I could see what I wanted in one day.
+My big mistake with Osaka was thinking I could see what I wanted in that short amount of time.
 Osaka is huge!
-So we didn’t get to see Osaka at its fullest.
+So we didn’t get to see Osaka at its fullest or anywhere near that.
 I feel like we didn’t really scratch the surface.
 I recommend treating Osaka like Tokyo: since it’s so huge, you’ll need a few days to see everything.
 Osaka also has a great metro system that’s about 800 yen on weekdays (unlimited rides).
 I highly recommend it.

 Osaka Castle is another popular tourist attraction and is the place to go if you want to learn more about the Siege of Osaka.
 It’s very beautiful on the outside and the top has panoramic views of the city.
 The inside has an exhibition on the warfare that makes up the castle’s history.
 Though it doesn’t have much in the way of interior design, it’s a great way to learn about one of Japan’s most important landmarks.
-You can alternatively go to the Umeda Sky Building for views, but the Castle shouldn’t be missed.
+You can also go to the Umeda Sky Building for views, but the Castle shouldn’t be missed.
 It’s the true landmark of the city.

 Sumiyoshi Taisha is in Osaka and it’s the head of the Sumiyoshi Shinto shrines, though it is a bit out of the way.
 It was at the top of my list but I didn’t get there.
 However with those photos, I think it may have been worth the trip.
 As mentioned before, you can take the metro out for a flat fare per day.
 Just make sure to make time for it.

 Dotonbori is one of the more famous places to visit in Osaka, and it is quite cute.
 There’s not much to eat for vegetarians but the way the restaurants are set up is adorable.
 The Japanese put a lot of work into making everything aesthetically pleasing.
 If you do eat meat (like my brother), there’s a tonne of different things to try.
 He absolutely loved this place and we kept going back again and again so he could get dinner.
 Denden Town is a lesser-known area, but it’s a street that has a lot of tech- and anime-related shops.
 Again, it was more my brother’s thing, but it’s also quintessential to Japan.
 Also you can find so many “gotchas” here!
 I wanted to get all the cat hats.
 When you move down further, you can get to Shinsekai, which used to be an amusement park.
 It’s styled after New York and Paris.

 It looks so close on a map.
 It’s not!
 After metroing and walking 30,000+ steps, we barely put a dent in this city.